 - 4.4.8 Select the 'Sample IDs' tab and enter the names for each well.
 Alternatively, the 7500 Load Sheet may be copied and pasted into the Sample IDs window using the Ctrl-T function. - Note: sample names (including standard and no-template controls) must be unique or the software will report concentration averages and an error will occur when importing data into the worksheets. - 4.4.9 Define the unknown samples, no-template controls, and standards by highlighting the appropriate wells in the well selector pane of the 'PCR Curves' tab and clicking the corresponding icon in the toolbar. - 4.4.10 Highlight the standard wells and click the 'Create Dilution Series' icon in the tool bar.
 Select 'vertical series' and 'decreasing'.
 Enter 50 (or adjusted value from the kit QC) as the starting concentration and 5 as the dilution factor.
 Click 'apply'. - 4.4.11 Leave the standard wells highlighted and in the melt curves window, drag the target melt temperature line to the midpoint of the melt curves.
 Do this for the autosomal, Y, and IPC curves.
 The melt temperature (Tm) for each sample will be displayed in the table on the right. - A 'yes' or 'no' in the Tm column indicates whether a sample has a melt temperature within the target range.
 A 'no call' indicates that the sample has a melt curve within the range but there is insufficient sample to cross the threshold.
 An increase in the Tm for unknowns may indicate the presence of impurities. - 4.4.12 With the standard wells still highlighted, select the autosomal channel and click the 'Add Standard Curve' icon in the tool bar.
 Repeat for the Y channel.
 Select the 'Standard Curves' tab to view the standard curves and print the screens for the case file.
-Review the autosomal and Y data for inconsistencies from the following: - An R value of ≥0.990 indicates a close fit between the standard curve regression line and the individual CT data points of quantification standard reactions. - An $R^2$ value of <0.99 may be due to variability of the 0.0032ng/ul dilution.
+Review the autosomal and Y data for inconsistencies from the following: - An R value of ≥0.990 indicates a close fit between the standard curve regression line and the individual CT data points of quantification standard reactions. - An R value of <0.99 may be due to variability of the 0.0032ng/μl dilution.
 These may be omitted as necessary.
-If the R value does not improve with removal of these standards, the Plexor HY System Technical Manual (section 7) may be referred to for troubleshooting guidelines. - The slope should fall within the typical slope range of -3.2 to -4.0 for the autosomal target and -3.0 to -3.6 for the Y target.
-A slope of -3.3 indicates 100% amplification efficiency. - 4.4.13 Under the 'PCR Curves' tab, highlight all of the samples, standards, and notemplate controls (if any standards were omitted in 4.4.12, do not include them here).
-Select the 'Add Standard Curve' icon for the autosomal and Y channels.
-Click 'ok' to replace the existing standard curves.
+If the R value does not improve with removal of these standards, the Plexor HY System Technical Manual (section 7) may be referred to for troubleshooting guidelines.
+At least one of each of the other standards must be present. - The slope should fall within the typical slope range of -3.2 to -4.0 for the autosomal target and -3.0 to -3.6 for the Y target.
+A slope of -3.3 indicates 100% amplification efficiency.